youyuge34/Anime-InPainting/README.md

 ## Run the demo
 I want to run the demo!
 Calm down and follow such step:

 **Info: The following weights files are trained on anime face dataset which performs not good on a large whole anime character.**
 1. Download the well trained model weights file --> [Google Drive](https://drive.google.com/file/d/12I-K7GQEXEL_rEOVJnRv7ecVHyuZE-1-/view?usp=sharing) | [Baidu](https://pan.baidu.com/s/1WkeRtYViGGGw4fUqPo3nsg)
-2. Unzip the `.7z` and put it under your root directory So make sure your path now is: `./model/getchu/<xxxxx.pth>`
+2. Unzip the `.7z` and put it under your root directory.
+So make sure your path now is: `./model/getchu/<xxxxx.pth>`
 3. Complete the above [Prerequisites](#pre) and [Installation](#ins)
 4. (Optional) Check and edit the `./model/getchu/config.yml` config file as you wish